capitalone/DataProfiler/README.md

 For finding the change between profiles with the same schema we can utilize the profile's `diff` function.
 The `diff` will provide overall file and sampling differences as well as detailed differences of the data's statistics.
-For example, numerical columns have both t-test to evaluate similarity and PSI (Population Stability Index) to quantify distribution shift between profiles.
+For example, numerical columns have both t-test to evaluate similarity and PSI (Population Stability Index) to quantify column distribution shift.
 More information is described in the Profiler section of the [Github Pages]( https://capitalone.github.io/DataProfiler/).